viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 <img src="https://github.com/viktorsapozhok/kubernetes-cronjob-tutorial/blob/master/docs/source/images/slack_3.png?raw=true" width="700">

+Note, that we hardcoded constants such as job name, schedule, etc. in the manifest file.
-Let's delete the job from cluster and redeploy it in more general way.
+This configuration works in case of our demo job, but in real life project you get a setup with many jobs and need therefore to create a manifest for every task.
+This is the option we want to avoid, so let's delete our job from cluster and redeploy it in more general way.

 ```bash
 $ kubectl --namespace app delete cronjob app-job-1